 Q: What is NeuroNet?
 How does it work?

 A: NeuroNet is a research-based learning readiness program designed to help students develop fluency in essential reading, math, and handwriting skills.
 The NeuroNet exercises combine rhythmic movement patterns with basic reading, writing, and math skills in order automate those skills.
 Once those basic skills are automated, the brain can devote more executive control on higher levels of learning like reading comprehension.
 You can read more in our about section here.
-If you would like a more detailed explanation of the NeuroNet Program and exercises, please watch our Introductory Course here.

 Q: Who can benefit from NeuroNet?